fh-erfurt/Project-Playground/README.md

 <details>
 <summary> License </summary>
 <br>

-This project is licensed under the MIT License - see the [License.md](License.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-    - Wenn wir was Lizensiert hätten könnte man jetzt daruaf klicken^^-
+    Wenn wir was Lizensiert hätten könnte man jetzt daruaf klicken^^

 </details>